Boris Johnson reached the top but was felled by his flaws – KION546

 LONDON (AP) — Boris Johnson wanted to be like his hero Winston Churchill: a larger-than-life character who led Britain through a time of crisis.
 He was felled by crises of his own making, as a trickle of ethics allegations became a flood that engulfed his government and turned his own party against him.

-Johnson agreed to resign Thursday after the chorus of disapproval from within his own party became too much for him to withstand.
+Johnson resigned Thursday after the chorus of disapproval from within his own party became too much for him to withstand.

 The move came after months of scandal that saw Johnson fined by police and criticized by an investigator’s report for allowing rule-breaking parties in his office while Britain was in lockdown during the coronavirus pandemic.